-For those still using Windows 7, the deadline to upgrade from it has passed; it's now an unsupported operating system.
-So unless you want to leave your laptop or PC open to bugs, faults and cyber attacks, you best upgrade it, sharpish.
+For those still using Windows 7, the deadline to upgrade from it has passed - it's now an unsupported operating system (OS).
+So unless you want to leave your laptop or PC open to bugs, faults, and cyber attacks, you best upgrade it sharpish.

-If you're reading this and haven't moved on to Windows 10, it just goes to show the popularity of Windows 7.
-It was one of the most loved PC operating systems, still raking in 36% of active users a decade after its initial release.
+If you're reading this and haven't moved on to Windows 10 or Windows 11, it just goes to show the popularity of Windows 7.
+It was one of the most-loved PC operating systems, still raking in 36% of active users a decade after its initial release.
 That's not far behind the 43.6% running Windows 10.

-Sadly, no amount of popularity will protect your now un-secured computer, so here is everything you need to know about moving on...
+Sadly, no amount of popularity will protect your computer, so here’s what to do if you’re still running Windows 7.

 Why does this mean an upgrade is needed?

 This is an easy question to answer: it’s because Microsoft has said so.
 Support for Windows 7 ceased on 14 January 2020, a little over 10 years after its original release.
 This doesn’t mean your Windows 7 computer will cease functioning, but it does mean that it will no longer receive Microsoft patches for flaws, no more security updates, and zero technical support should something go wrong.

 You may be thinking that you could take the risk, and get away without upgrading your system - why bother with the hassle if your computer still works just fine?
 An unsupported OS is a buffet for hackers, who could use it to exploit flaws that were never patched to install all kinds of malware on your device, such as ransomware or spyware, or simply to destroy the data on your system.
 This is far too high a risk for any business to take with its devices.